 Student loans are now depressingly the largest category of consumer debt outside of mortgages.
 In 2017, I published a book about managing student loans for medical students and doctors.
 In early 2018, I extensively revised that into a new book for a general audience.
-Then in the summer (and again this fall), I updated them both.
+And they’ve been revised continually since then, most recently in May 2019.